aditia3/Final_Project/README.md

 # Monte Carlo Simulation Scenario & Purpose:
 The monte carlo scenario which we are planning to simulate is of a customer care service center.
 Everytime we have any complaint regarding any service we use, we tend to call the customer care service available for the product.
 During the calls we are always placed on hold till our turn arrives.

-In this simulation we are randomly trying to generate customers in queue with a certain wait time assigned to them.
+In this simulation we are randomly trying to generate customers in queue with a certain wait time and call duration assigned  to them.
 Our aim is to determine the right balance between the number of customer care representatives.

 ## Simulation's variables of uncertainty
 The random variable we are considering are:
-(i) number of people in queue
+(i) call duration of the customer
 (ii) waiting time for the caller to reach representative

 There can also be call abandons due to long wait times